shady-brook-farm/Daily-Shopify-POS-Sales-Report/readme.md

     product_variant_title_at_time_of_sale ASC
 VISUALIZE total_sales
 ```
+> [!NOTE]

-**Note**: Replace `'PRODUCT NAMES HERE', 'COMMA SEPERATED'` with your actual product names, or remove the WHERE clause entirely to analyze all products.
+> Replace `'PRODUCT NAMES HERE', 'COMMA SEPERATED'` with your actual product names, or remove the WHERE clause entirely to analyze all products.

 ### Step 2: Set Up Google Sheets
 1. **Create a new Google Sheets** document